RE0x0/ThunderClient-Patcher/README.md

 ## Supported Versions

-This patcher works with the following Thunder Client versions:
-- **v2.37.8-?**
 The application will automatically search for all supported versions in your VS Code extensions directory.

 ## How to Use